 Industry analysts say the Cavendish's days are numbered, but it likely won't happen soon.
 "These epidemics develop slowly, so the [spread] will take some time,” Randy Ploetz, a plant pathologist at the University of Florida in Homestead, told Nature.
 "But eventually, it will not be possible to produce Cavendish for international trade."

-No one knows exactly how the fungus arrived in Mozambique or Jordan, but some people think it could have arrived with migrant workers who came to the countries from Asia to work on local plantations.
+Once the fungus — Fusarium oxysporum f. sp.cubense, more commonly referred to as Foc — takes hold in the soil, it's almost impossible to eliminate.
+No one knows exactly how the fungus arrived in these new areas, but some people think it could have arrived with migrant workers who came from Asia to work on local plantations.

 The fungus is not the only threat to bananas.
-Costa Rica's $500 million banana industry is currently in a state of national emergency after being hit by mealybugs and scale insects, which has affected as much as 20 percent of the country's crop.
+In 2013, Costa Rica's $500 million banana industry was in a state of national emergency, according to the Independent, after being hit by mealybugs and scale insects, which affected as much as 20% of the country's crop.
 The bugs cause blemishes on the fruits, making them unsellable.
-The increased insect population has been blamed on climate change.
+The increased insect population was blamed on climate change.

 In 2016, researchers from the University of California, Davis and the Netherlands sequenced the genomes of three strains of fungus that cause Sigatoka, which hijacks the bananas immune system, according to Science Alert.
 The update prompted a renewal of dire predictions for bananas as we know them today because this disease has also managed to manipulate the bananas' metabolism.

 Oddly enough, there's an upside to the news: The genome sequencing that uncovered how Sigatoka works may also help scientists create disease-resistant varieties of bananas.